w3f/Grants-Program/applications/helixstreet.md

 helixstreet is a project to extend the use of Blockchain technology to genomics. helixstreet chose substrate as technology to implement a pallet to store a Merkle tree hash of genomic raw sequencing data.
 Relationsships ( ancestry ) can be documented in the blockchain based on relationships between genomic data.
 Currently we are planning to implement helixstreet as parathread.

-Ancestry data an personal genomic relationships are today centralized. helixstreet's approach allows the representation of ancestry data in a decentralized manner.
+Ancestry data and personal genomic relationships are today stored centralized. helixstreet's approach allows the representation of ancestry data in a decentralized manner.

 ### Project Details